-Mr. Laurie expects to devote 5% of his time to the Resulting Issuer.
+Mr. Kisio expects to devote 5% of his time to the Resulting Issuer.
+Mr. Kisio will be an independent contractor of the Resulting Issuer.

 Leanne Likness, MBA, MA Juris (International Law) (Age 46) - Corporate Secretary

 Leanne Likness has twenty years of experience in overseeing corporate governance, privacy, strategy, enterprise risk management, and compliance programs for companies both in the public and private sectors, including Sun Life Financial, Shell Canada, Superior Plus Corp., and ENMAX.